VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 Some networks or providers block VPN connections.

-All of the mentioned protocols can be detected and blocked.
+All of these protocols can be identified and blocked by sufficiently restrictive networks.

 OpenVPN has a TLS mode, which should be indistinguishable from HTTPS traffic, especially if your server operates on port 443, but it still can be detected, because the packet structure, sizes and timings differ from a browser HTTPS connection.